shephertz/App42-Tic-Tac-Toe/README.md

 		       		final ArrayList<Friends> friendList =socialObj.getFriendList();
 ```

-__Register User:__ First register yourself to play game.
+__Register User:__ First register yourself using our User Service API.
  User registration has been done in AsyncApp42ServiceApi.java

 ```
             	User user = userService.createUser(name, pswd, email);
 ```
-__Authenticate User:__ If you already  registered with App42 than authentication is required .
+__Authenticate User:__ If you already registered with App42 than use User Service API for authentication.
   User Authentication has been done in AsyncApp42ServiceApi.java

 ```
            		App42Response response = userService.authenticate(
 							name, pswd);
 ```
-__Push Service registration :__ To get Push notification you have to register your device on APP42 using PushNotificationService.
+__Push Service registration :__ To get Push notification you have to register your device on APP42 using PushNotification Service API.

 Device Registration is done in AsyncApp42ServiceApi.java